- A high quality curriculum will be led by faculty and grounded in pedagogy that is supported by research and focused on learning outcomes.

 Looking forward from 2017: The AIR report referenced above also discusses the need for valid comparisons of student outcomes for those in CBE programs with those in comparable traditional programs.

 One pilot study compared UW Flexible Option students and students in a parallel traditional online course.
-While the research paper is under development for publication later in 2017, initial findings indicate that UW Flex student outcomes are comparable with those of students in the traditional course.
+Findings, which have been submitted for publication in a peer-reviewed journal, indicate that UW Flex student outcomes are comparable with those of students in the traditional course.
 However, the population studied was small, warranting further research for conclusive evidence.
 UW Flex leaders look forward to continued and robust analyses of this program quality question.

 The UW will continue to work closely with its regional accreditor and with the U.S. Department of Education to ensure that its programs meet all state and federal requirements for excellence and rigor.